ganesh87967/smart-railway-surveillance/README.md

 ### Hardware

-The original project documentation specifies a basic hardware configuration for the project prototype.

-For practical development and model processing, a more capable system may be required depending on dataset size and video-processing workload.
+The project is designed as a prototype and may require additional computing resources depending on the dataset size and surveillance-video processing workload.

 ---